 - To provide a safe, caring environment where each pupil can feel secure and happy

-- To encourage, through example, the Pebmarsh Polish
+- To encourage Learning behaviours through Pebmarsh Powers

 - To work in partnership with families and the local community